open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Each composite `Propagator` will be bound to a specific format, such as `HttpTextFormat`, as different formats will likely work on a different data types.
+There MUST be functions to accomplish the following operations.

+- Create a composite propagator
+- Extract from a composite propagator
+- Inject into a composite propagator

 ### Create a Composite Propagator